jdkram/scientometric-api-handler/README.md

 ## TODO ##

 - [ ] Clean up with [rubocop][]
 - [ ] Extend to include Altmetric data
+- [ ] Look in to citations - can we pull in the complete list of citations?

 ## Regex ##